#Data Analysis 2: Cell Biology

 This is the end of the workshop for today.
 We provide some consolidation exercises, extra material and advice about the R Studio project below.

-8 After the workshop
+7 After the workshop

 Look at your script again.
 Add some comments, so that the next time you look at it, it will make more sense to you.
 Also, have a go at the consolidation exercises below.

-8.1 Consolidation exercises
+7.2 Consolidation exercises

-8.1.1 Violin plots geom_violin
+7.2.1 Violin plots geom_violin

 - We used

-to show the differences between categories (clone A and clone B).
-Trygeom_violin
+geom_boxplot()to show the differences between categories (clone A and clone B).
+Trygeom_violininstead.
+Which one do you prefer?

 ggplot(cells,aes(x=clone,y=width,fill=replicate))+

-- Now adjust the title with
+geom_violin()- Now adjust the title with

-.
+ggtitle(label), and the axis labels withxlab(label)andylab(label), and the theme (the general style of the plot), withtheme_classic().
 There are many themes for ggplot, which you can see here.
 Use whatever theme you feel makes the data clear and simple.

 ggplot(cells,aes(x=clone,y=length,fill=replicate))+